Farama-Foundation/Shimmy/docs/contents/open_spiel.md

 pip install shimmy[openspiel]
 ```

-We also provide a [Dockerfile](https://github.com/Farama-Foundation/Shimmy/blob/main/bin/openspiel.Dockerfile) to allow for cross-platform compatibility.
+We also provide a [Dockerfile](https://github.com/Farama-Foundation/Shimmy/blob/main/bin/openspiel.Dockerfile) for reproducibility and cross-platform compatibility.

 ## Usage